prpaskov/publicationBot/README.md

 ## Behind the scenes: tricks and alarm bells

 This repo uses some tricks to get around safety guardrails.
 Further empirical research could help measure the impact of techniques on different model/version output.
 A few tricks are:
 - Tells the LLM to **pretend to be** someone, not be someone.
-Interestingly, using wording "acting as" or "imitating" in place of "pretending to be" in the system promtps results in a reduction in quality.
+Interestingly, using wording "acting as" or "imitating" in place of "pretending to be" in the system prompt results in a reduction in quality.
 - Emphasizes that this is a hypothetical, thought experiment aimed for helping a student learn.
 - Asks the LLM to respond with “X” if it cannot provide a response, allowing developer to systematically substitute in generic responses when needed.
 - Uses a filler intervention when possible (i.e. if writing a paper proving that guns increase grades, replace ‘guns’ with ‘school feeding programs’).
 Asks the LLM to create a filler intervention if one is not input by user.
 If it refuses, use the term ‘an intervention.’